yomandrake/portfolio/README.md

 # Portfolio
-Web to be used as a portfolio to present ohter works and projects
+Web to be used as a portfolio to present ohter works and projects.